joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6045548/2025/01/08/blues-lose-wild-second-half-season/

 **Wildfire Burns Quickly in Southern California**\
-`Fierce winds whipped up flames that destroyed homes in Los Angeles and forced the evacuation of residents in Santa Monica and the Pacific Palisades.`\
+`Fierce winds whipped up flames that destroyed homes in Los Angeles and forced the evacuation of residents in areas including Santa Monica and the Pacific Palisades.`\
 https://nytimes.com/video/us/100000009913949/palisades-brush-fires-california.html

 **Wildfires Can Harm Your Health, Even if You’re Far Away, Experts Say**\